 - Vanilla extract 4 ml

 Knead all together, except the butter as it will be added during kneading.
 Add one more egg at the end of kneading for “bassinage”.
-Let’s the dough to rest for 30′ then make a fold and keep it in the fridge overnight.
+Let the dough rest for 30′ then make a fold and keep it in the fridge overnight.

 Step 2 Preparation for cinnamon paste